 How much does a bespoke signet ring cost?

 A bespoke engraved signet ring in 9-carat gold starts around £250 to £400 from reputable UK makers.
 In 18-carat gold with hand engraving, expect £600 to £1,800 depending on face size, metal weight, and engraving complexity.
-The price difference between 9-carat and 18-carat reflects both the gold content and, typically, the thickness and weight of the ring.
+Engraving is priced by the hour, so a single initial sits at the bottom of that range and a detailed crest at the top.
 For a ring intended to last a lifetime and be passed on, 18-carat is worth the premium.

 What is the difference between seal engraving and surface engraving?

-Seal engraving cuts the design deeply and in reverse into the face of the ring, so that when pressed into sealing wax the correct image is produced.
+Seal engraving cuts the design deeply and in reverse into the face of the ring, so that pressing it into sealing wax produces the correct image.
 It is the traditional technique and produces an image with depth and visual relief.
-Surface engraving cuts the design right-way-round into the surface of the metal, producing a shallower result that is correct to read directly on the ring but has less three-dimensional character.
+Surface engraving cuts the design right way round into the surface of the metal, producing a shallower result that reads correctly on the ring itself but has less three-dimensional character.
 Seal engraving is more durable, more visually interesting, and more technically demanding.
 It is what any serious signet ring maker should be using.

-Yes, and have throughout history.
-The format has no meaningful gender convention in 2026.
-Women's signet rings tend to run slightly smaller in face size and ring weight than men's, but the same makers, the same engraving options, and the same design considerations apply.
-Hancocks, Rebus, Castro Smith, and Deakin & Francis all make rings for all genders as a matter of course.
+Consistently, and throughout the format's history.
+The signet has no meaningful gender convention in 2026, and the current visibility of the category is being driven substantially by women wearing them on the right hand, stacked, or as an alternative to a conventional engagement ring.
+Women's signet rings tend to run slightly smaller in face size and ring weight, which has implications for engraving: a smaller face favours a single initial or a two-letter monogram over a detailed crest.
+Hancocks, Rebus, Castro Smith, and Deakin & Francis all make for all genders as a matter of course.

 Are antique signet rings a good buy?

-Sources: Rebus, Hancocks, Deakin & Francis, Bentley & Skinner, and Castro Smith maker information, 2026; Antique Jewellery Company and Berganza current inventory, 2026.
+Sources: Rebus, Hancocks, Deakin & Francis, Bentley & Skinner, and Castro Smith maker information, 2026; College of Arms and Court of the Lord Lyon guidance on entitlement to arms; Antique Jewellery Company and Berganza current inventory, 2026.